idrop-link/idrop.link-osx/README.md

 idrop.link - self hosted personal screenshot and file cloud to share with your friends, colleagues and family

 ## Development
 This project utilizes [CocoaPods](https://guides.cocoapods.org) for dependency management.
-It needs to be installed befire you can use `pod`.
+It needs to be installed before you can use `pod`.

 For the dependencies to be included please be sure to open `idrop.link.xcworkspace` with xcode, and not the regular xcode project file.